 |Light Blue||Needs more info|

-You’ll be able to view these metadata fields underneath the title of your report:
+You’ll be able to view these metadata fields in the right sidebar:

 |State||The state the report is in.|